Thiruchitrambalam: Critical response

-Thiruchitrambalam received critical acclaim from critics.
+Thiruchitrambalam received positive reviews from critics.

 Haricharan Pudipeddi of Hindustan Times called Thiruchitrambalam a "simple film with its heart at the right place", going on to add that the "simplistic storytelling along with the highly-relatable characters make the film endearing and wholesome", while praising Nithya Menen as "phenomenal".
 Krishna Selvaseelan of Tamil Guardian gave the film 3/5 stars, stating, “The film has a lot going for it.
 Jawahar has matured drastically in his technical sensibilities.”
 Kirubhakar Purushothaman of The Indian Express gave the film 4/5 stars, stating that "Thiruchitramabalam treats you to an extreme close-up of everyday people and their everyday problems.
 It is also a gentle reminder that you don't need a lot of guns to blow the audiences' minds."
 Srivatsan S of The Hindu stated after reviewing the film that "Thiruchitrabalam is also that rom-com where you almost get an airport climax."
 Janani K of India Today gave 3.5/5 stars and wrote that "Thiruchitrambalam is a fun entertainer that makes you enjoy the everyday things that we usually miss out on."

 M Suganth of The Times of India gave the film's rating 3.5/5 and stated that "Even the airport climax gets a modern spin that makes it agreeable.
 But the detour to the protagonist's village doesn't really lend anything extra to the story.
 We get a few more characters who are also nice people, and that's just it.
 But the film's director Mithras Jawahar makes up for it with the heartwarming climax."
 Ranjini Krishnakumar of News9Live gave 3.5/5 stars, stating that "This endearment for Pazham that the film evokes is not entirely written in.
 A good part of it is, in fact, Dhanush, who moves us with his boy-next-door charm."
-Bhavana Sharma of Pinkvilla gave the film 3/5 stars, stating that "Thiruchitrambalam is worth watching for all the right reasons, and especially for Dhanush and Nithya Menen."
 Sowmya Rajendran of The News Minute gave 4/5 stars, stating that "What a relief to see such a simple, well-told story in Tamil cinema after so long!
 Nourishing and no fuss, just like a pazham."
 Sudhir Srinivasan of Cinema Express gave the film 3/5 stars and stated that "It's tragic really when a film, on the cusp of excellence, makes a dated choice that ends up leaving a sour aftertaste."